borea17/borea17.github.io/_posts/2020-08-07-SPD_summary.md

   ![latent_space_geometry](/assets/img/03_SBD/latent_space_geometry.png "Latent Space Geometry")

-  Looking at the latent space geometry verifies our findings: The DeConv decoder has a highly entangled latent space (transformation is highly non linear) whereas in the Spatial Broadcast decoder the latent space geometry highly resembles the generating factors geometry.
+  The latent space geometry verifies our previous findings: The DeConv decoder has an entangled latent space (transformation is highly non linear) whereas in the Spatial Broadcast decoder the latent space geometry highly resembles the generating factors geometry.